Caskman/accounting/README.md

 then download the data

-`python src/download_data.py`

-then you'll want to validate the data

-`python src/validate_local_data.py`

-## Run the application
+`src/run download`

-While in the venv run the following
+then run the application

 `src/run analyze`